InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Results and discussions

 \subsection{Sensitivity analysis and calibration}

-Figure \ref{fig:sensitivity} shows the sensitivity of variables expressed in Equation \ref{eqn:model_infared_camera} to estimate $T_{ij}$ from the observatory.
-It appears that $\varepsilon_{ij}$, $T^{sky}$, $T^{win}$, and $\tau^{win}$)are more sensitive around 10 am and 3 pm than the rest of the day.
+Figure \ref{fig:sensitivity} shows the sensitivity of temperature values assessed from thermal images ($T_{ij}$) to certain parameters, including the thermal emissivity of the target object, the sky temperature, the air temperature, the air relative humidity, the distance of the target object, the window temperature of the observatory, and its transmittance (see \ref{sec:appendix_B}).
+It appears that values of $T_{ij}$ are more sensitive to the emissivity, the sky temperature, the window temperature, and the window transmittance around 10 am and 3 pm than the rest of the day.
 At the observation site, 10 am, and 3 pm corresponds to instants when building fa\c{c}ades are exposed to intense solar radiations.
-Consequently, it is implied that the solar exposure of building fa\c{c}ades being observed affects the sensitivity of some variables.
-In contrast, $T_{air}$ seems to be more sensitive when building fa\c{c}ades are not exposed to intense solar radiation. $\phi$ and $d_{ij}$ look to be more sensitive around 10 am and 3 pm when their interaction with other variables is ignored but behave like $T_{air}$ otherwise.
-This observation is explained from the fact that $\phi$ and $d_{ij}$ strongly interact with $T_{air}$ when calculating $\tau^{atm}_{ij}$.
-Finally, $\tau^{win}$ appears to be the least sensitive variable to estimate $T_{ij}$.
+Consequently, it is implied that the solar exposure of building fa\c{c}ades highly affects values of $T_{ij}$ collected by the observatory.
+In contrast, $T_{ij}$ seems to be more sensitive to the air temperature when building fa\c{c}ades are not exposed to intense solar radiation.
+The air relative humidity, the distance from the target object, and the window transmittance look to cause minor variations on $T_{ij}$ in comparison to other parameters.

-Due to the sensitivity of some variables expressed in Equation \ref{eqn:model_infared_camera}, it was important to validate or calibrate estimates of $T_{ij}$ with respect to some measurements.
+Due to the sensitivity of $T_{i,j}$ to some parameters, it was important to validate or calibrate its assessed values from the observatory with respect to some other measurements.
 As explained in Section \ref{sec:calibration}, measurements of the surface temperature were taken with contact surface sensors at three different positions (A-C).
 The RMSE and MBE obtained after calibration at these three different positions are shown in Table \ref{tab:calibration_a300_thermal_camera}.
 At the three positions, it was possible to achieve an RMSE below 2 degrees Celsius and an MBE below $\pm$ 1 degree Celsius.